Myfanwy Pavelic: Early life and career

 Born in Victoria, British Columbia to an upper-class family, her first interests in fine art came after meeting with Emily Carr on Vancouver Island who later gave a brief series of instruction to Pavelic.
 Aside from a few months of study with a Yugoslav artist, she was self-taught as a painter.
 She studied at Miss Edgar's and Miss Cramp's School in Montreal, Canada as a boarder.
-During the Second World War, she held a one-person exhibition of portraits in Canada and donated the proceeds to the Red Cross.
+During the Second World War, she held a solo exhibition of portraits in Canada and donated the proceeds to the Red Cross.
 She later married a diplomat and had one daughter who suffered a disability.

 Pavelic was one of few Canadian artists who had their work shown at the National Portrait Gallery, where her portrait of Yehudi Menuhin was displayed.
-She later donated the portrait of her friend to the National Portrait Gallery, making her the first known Canadian-born artist to be represented in their permanent collection.
+She later donated the portrait of her friend to the National Portrait Gallery in London, making her the first known Canadian-born artist to be represented in their permanent collection.

 Pavelic's childhood home was donated to the City of Victoria and converted into the art gallery.